Tae Sung, PhD

 "In the Way of the Gift: The Conditions of Grace in Marilynne Robinson's Gilead."
-Humanities: Special Issue on the Theology of Marilynne Robinson.
+Special Issue on the Theology of Marilynne Robinson.
 Ed.
 Haein Park.
 Humanities, vol. 9, no. 32, spring 2020.

 Review of Transcendentalism and the Cultivation of the Soul, by Barry M. Andrews.
 Emerson Society Papers, vol. 29, no. 1, spring 2019.

 "The Study of World Religions in a Time of Crises: An Interview with Jack Miles."
-Books and Culture 22.3 (2016).
+Books and Culture vol. 22, no. 3, 2016.

 "Our Shared Brokenness: On Mass Incarceration."
 Rev. of Just Mercy, by Bryan Stevenson.
 Books and Culture vol. 22, no. 2, 2016.